Skip to main content

 Yes, it's an investment, but one that keeps your best health in mind

 Yes, it’s an investment—over $1,000, not including replacement filters—but it’s not significantly more than other high-quality reverse osmosis systems.
-And, have you ever done the math on how much bottled water you buy annually?
+Have you ever done the math on how much bottled water you buy each year?

 You'll really notice a difference in your drinking water, and having boundless amounts of clean, fresh water at the turn of a faucet is a convenience that can’t be overstated.